machnikovsky/allegro-software-engineer-intern-exercise/README.md

 ```
 $ mvn install
 ```
+In case request where request limit has been exceeded, add a flag to skip tests, so last command would be 'mvn install -DskipTests'.

 3. Build a Docker image.
 The tag name is up to you, but if you name it any different, make sure to use that name in a next step.
 ```
 $ docker build -t allegro-intern-exercise:1 .